 Medical billing denial codes are one of the most frustrating parts of running a medical practice.
-Not only do they mean lost money; they also often mean that you’re going to have to waste your time either fighting the denial or trying to collect from the patient.
+Not only do denials in medical billing mean lost money, they also often mean that you’re going to have to waste your time either fighting the denial or trying to collect from the patient.

 Understanding the most common medical billing denial codes and reasons can help you address billing issues at your practice, fight unfair denials, and be paid for more of the services you provide.
 Here are some of the most common reasons claims are denied:

 An incomplete claim will almost always be denied.
 Even when a claim form is filled out in its entirety, however, it may still lack information.
 Insurers construct complex requirements for their insureds and the doctors who serve them.
 You might need to document that a patient received a referral for a service, that another treatment was tried first, or that the patient underwent testing for a specific medical condition.
 Without specific documentation showing that the treatment is medically necessary and covered under the plan, it could be denied.